Date of Award:

 It has been suggested that microalgae be utilized to help balance the nitrogen content of wastewater for treatment by microbes.
 One challenge with the use of algae is the initial breakdown of algae cells.
 Using a digester with microorganism that can produce methane and decompose algae could enhance production of methane from the digestion of algae.
 The combination of wastewater, which is high in carbon content relative to nitrogen, with algae, which is high in nitrogen, could provide the balance needed for the microbes to treat wastewater and provide methane.

 Peterson, Jason, "Anaerobic Digestion of Wastewater: Effects of Inoculants and Nutrient Management on Biomethane Production and Treatment" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5699.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .